-Some women may experience excessive hair loss shortly after giving birth.
+Some people may experience excessive hair loss shortly after giving birth.
 This is due to a decrease in estrogen levels.
 This type of hair loss is a temporary condition and usually resolves within a year or sooner.

-- using products designed for fine hair
+- using products for fine hair

-- applying conditioner to the ends of the hair, rather than the scalp, to avoid weighing hair down
+- applying conditioner to the ends of the hair rather than the scalp to avoid weighing hair down

 3. Telogen effluvium

-Some possible causes include:
+Some possible causes of telogen effluvium include:

 4. Anagen effluvium

-The condition may cause hair to fall out from the head, as well as from other parts of the body, including eyebrows and eyelashes.
+Anagen effluvium causes large amounts of hair to rapidly fall out during the anagen (growth) phase of the hair cycle.
+It may cause hair to fall out from the head, as well as from other parts of the body, including the eyebrows and eyelashes.

-Causes of anagen effluvium include:
+Possible causes of anagen effluvium include:

 5. Alopecia areata